 In recent years, systems have heeded the call for educator diversity-and have made significant progress.
-U.S. Secretary of Education Miguel Cardona affirmed in June 2022, "We are committed to building a path to teaching for diverse populations so that our schools have leadership that reflects our commitment to equity and inclusion."6 The Education Trust's recently updated 50-state teacher diversity and equity policy scan highlights the significant investments states nationwide have made to recruit a diverse workforce, including "Grow Your Own" programs in 26 states and specific scholarship and loan forgiveness programs in 19.7 By our calculation, states and districts have invested nearly \$100 million in workforce diversity since 2010.8
+U.S. Secretary of Education Miguel Cardona affirmed in June 2022, "We are committed to building a path to teaching for diverse populations so that our schools have leadership that reflects our commitment to equity and inclusion."
+The Education Trust's recently updated 50-state teacher diversity and equity policy scan highlights the significant investments states nationwide have made to recruit a diverse workforce, including "Grow Your Own" programs in 26 states and specific scholarship and loan forgiveness programs in 19.7 By our calculation, states and districts have invested nearly \$100 million in workforce diversity since 2010.8

 As illustrated in the following table, these investments are working.
 We requested data from all 50 states and Washington, D.C., on their number of teachers by years of experience and by race and gender.
-Nationally, teachers of color are nearly 50% more likely to be in their first or second year than are white teachers.
-That percentage holds true in almost all states and grows to more than 100% in several, including Massachusetts and New York.